-- where you performed very bad, to learn what happened and find a way to improve
+- Where you performed very badly, to learn what happened and find a way to improve

-- where your behavior impacted in some ways the competencies you are asked to improve
+- Where your behavior impacted the competencies you most need to improve on

-In all cases, the blue curve just above the bottom bar can give you a good idea of where to look at, in search of the right step to analyze.
+In all of the above cases, the blue curve just above the bottom bar can give you a good idea of what to look at in the search for the right step to analyze.

 Once you find the step, you can either:

 - Open the detailed view showing which behavior was behind the sentence you chose at that step